-Instead of layering slices of cheese, you can mix some in with the mashed potatoes: farmer’s cheese, pot cheese, shredded cheddar, or even sour cream and chives work well — add to your taste.
-This is a versatile recipe.
+Instead of layering slices of cheese as called for, you can do as I often do and mix it in with the mashed potatoes: Farmer’s cheese, pot cheese, shredded cheddar, or even sour cream and chives work well — add them to your taste.
+This is a very versatile recipe.

 Easy Pierogi CasseroleCourse: EntreesCuisine: Eastern European, Coal RegionDifficulty: Easy